 In response to the public deaths of Breonna Taylor, Ahmaud Arbery, George Floyd and Rayshard Brooks, and in support of movements toward conversation and action, Bishop Carter recently announced the formation of a Bishop’s Task Force on Anti-Racism.
-The task force will include three teams: Training and Accountability; Public Policy and Witness; and Beloved Community.
+The task force includes three teams: Training and Accountability; Public Policy and Witness; and Beloved Community.

 This work is in continuity with ministry that has taken place over many years.
 At the same time, the COVID-19 pandemic has revealed inequities in our society, and the recent killings have led to the urgent need to respond more clearly and intentionally to racism within our annual conference and across our state.
 The Bishop’s Task Force on Anti-Racism is one facet of this response.
 We solicit your support, your engagement and your prayers.
-We invite you to see below updates on the work of the Task Force, the names of those who will serve on the Task Force, a recent cabinet statement and the resources we've compiled on race.
+We invite you to view updates on the work of the Task Force, the names of those who will serve on the Task Force, a recent cabinet statement and the resources we've compiled on race.

 This document, Dismantling Racism: Becoming an Anti-Racist Conference Comprehensive Plan, is inspired by and rooted in the hope of Mary Magdalene, Cleopas and others who believed that “all things are possible through Christ Jesus who strengthens us!”